Bucatini with Porcini Mushroom Ragu

 Unfortunately, fresh porcini mushrooms are near impossible to find in the states, but dried porcinis work just as well in this case and are actually even more concentrated in flavor.

 If you can’t find dried porcini mushrooms, substitute with another dried wild mushroom mix.
-However, porcinis will provide the best flavor for this sauce!
+With that said, porcinis will provide the best and most robust flavor for this sauce!

 They are so earthy and fragrant.
 Nothing beats them in my opinion!